csenn/basic-nn-js/readme.md

 Running a network with 30 hidden nodes took this program almost 55 minutes, while Michael Nielsen's algorithm took less then a minute using Python and Numpy.
-Numpy handles matrices in an high performant way using a C (or C++) implementation.
+Numpy handles matrices in a high performant way using a C (or C++) implementation.
 This JS library includes some element-wise matrix functions which may be the bottleneck in the algorithm, although more testing would be necessary.